Roasted cabbage is crispy and flavorful. It's so easy to make and ready in just 40 minutes.

 - Note that when you lift the baked cabbage slices from the pan, they will somewhat fall apart on you.
 That's totally expected, so don't let that distress you.
 They will, for the most part, keep their pretty shape.

-- I like this dish spicy, so I use quite a bit of red pepper, as you can see in the video below.
+- I like this dish spicy, so I use quite a bit of red pepper flakes.
 But I wrote this recipe keeping in mind that not everyone likes their food spicy.
 In any event, you can simply omit the red pepper if you wish.

-- You can keep the leftovers in the fridge, in an airtight container, for up to 4 days.
+- You can keep the leftovers in an airtight container in the fridge for up to 4 days.
 Reheat them in the microwave at 50% power.
 They are also good when served cold!
-Sometimes I shred them and add them cold to a salad the next day.
-Other times, I simply snack on them cold - kind of like antipasti.
+Sometimes, I shred them and add them cold to a salad the next day.
+I also like to snack on them cold - just like antipasti.

 Nutrition per Serving